Northeastern University College of Engineering: Rankings

-The College of Engineering's engineering programs are highly ranked by U.S. News & World Report as some of the best engineering programs in America.
-The magazine's 2022 edition of the Best Engineering Schools in the United States ranked the college #31 in nation.
+Northeastern University's College of Engineering programs are ranked by U.S. News & World Report as some of the engineering programs in America.
+For the magazine's 2025 edition, the undergraduate engineering program was ranked #35 and its graduate engineering #34.
 In 2015, Business Insider ranked the college #29 on its list of the 50 best computer science and engineering schools in America.

 Research

 A major goal of Northeastern engineers is to lead the way in interdisciplinary research.
 Collaborations between biologists, chemists, physicists, geologists and physicians seek new answers to problems like tumor detection, soil remediation and emissions control.
 Some of these explorations with industrial partners have been instrumental in making better products in industries from telecommunications to automotive manufacturing.

-The College of Engineering is home to thirteen primary research centers: